ac-infinityhub/resume/README.md

 # resume
 My resume from web development.
-Get a glimpse at it here: https://chakramit296.github.io/portfolio/
+Get a glimpse of it here: https://chakramit296.github.io/portfolio/